germanattanasio/your-celebrity-match/README.md

     $ node app.js
     ```

-1. Update the database with the celebrities by going to:
+1. Update the database with the celebrities by making a POST request to:

     `http://localhost:3000/celebrities/syncdb`

 1. You can add additional celebrities to the database as long as they are verified, have at least 10,000 followers, and have over 1,000 tweets.
-To add another celebrity, call:
+To add another celebrity, make a POST request to:

 	```
 	http://localhost:3000/celebrities/add/@username